Neuroscience Nurse

 Neuroscience Nurse Salary & Employment

 Neuroscience nursing can be a challenging yet rewarding career.
-As medical technology evolves to better meet the needs of patients, neuroscience nurses are necessary in the care of patients undergoing procedures and treatments for their neurological disorders.
-According to payscale.com, neuroscience nurses can earn from $71,000 to $125,714 depending on their role — from staff RN to advanced RN practitioner.
-This also depends on state and city of employment, and any certifications held.
+As medical technology evolves to better meet patients’ needs, neuroscience nurses are necessary in the care of patients undergoing procedures and treatments for their neurological disorders.
+According to payscale.com, neuroscience nurses can earn from $71,000 to $125,714 depending on their role—from staff RN to advanced RN practitioner.
+This also depends on the state and city of employment and any certifications held.

 Helpful Organizations, Societies, & Agencies